litjog/express-typescript/README.md

-# Express js application using TypeScript and Webpack
+# Express JS application using TypeScript and Webpack

 ## Get started